Sourdough Starter #1

 - 1/4 cup distilled or bottled water (no chlorine)

-- More all purpose flour and water for feeding
+More all purpose flour and water for more feedings

 - In your jar, mix together equal amounts of all purpose flour and water.